Riday1/assignment-10/README.md

 - here i used react router dom for routing and navigating ,
 - tailwind css and Mamba ui (which is a tailwind component library) is used.
 - react frontend library in client side,
-- nodejs express.js is used as a server side. list of technologies
+- nodejs express.js is used as a server side. \
+list of technologies
 -----------------------
--html
--css
+- html
+- css
--mamba ui
+- mamba ui
--react router dom
+- react router dom
--firebase authentication system
+- firebase authentication system
--react
+- react
--react lottie animation
+- react lottie animation
--node.js and express.js
+- node.js and express.js